4:18

 Newgrange Passage Tomb, County Meath, Ireland 2019

-During a visit in 2019, my tour guide pointed across the valley to a specific hill on the southeastern horizon.
-She explained that this particular hill marks the location of sunrise during the shortest days of winter.
-She then pointed to a hill on the northeastern horizon to indicate where the sun rises during the longest days of summer.
-She went on to say that building monuments to align with solstices and equinoxes, though a sacred and tremendous feat, isn’t some radical mystery — it’s a matter of observation.
+During a visit, our tour guide pointed out a hill on the southeastern horizon.
+She explained that this particular hill marked the location of sunrise during the shortest days of winter.
+She then pointed to a hill on the northeastern horizon to indicate where the sun would rise during the longest days of summer.
+She went on to say that building monuments to align with solstices and equinoxes, though a sacred and tremendous feat, isn’t a radical mystery — that it’s a matter of observation.

 Kerbstone carved with megalithic art at Knowth, a neighboring passage-tomb, 2019